Is it safe to visit Colombia or will you be kidnapped?

 Simultaneously, Pablo Escobar started his cocaine venture in the jungle.

 You can understand why it was totally fucked up.

-Also, you have to realize we were in the 80’s.
-There was still the Cold War between the United States and the URSS to compete for who has the biggest one.
-And Americans were hunting communists like Salem witches.
+Also, you have to realize we were in the ’80s.
+There was still the Cold War between the United States and the URSS to compete for who had the biggest one.
+And Americans were hunting communists like the Salem witches.
 They didn’t want to let Colombia into the hands of the RED.